creusot-rs/creusot/guide/src/quickstart.md

 Difference with `cargo creusot prove`:

 - `cargo creusot prove` (with `-i` or `--ide-always`) runs the Creusot compiler and the Why3find proof search beforehand, ensuring that you're always working on the latest version of your code.
 - `cargo creusot why3 ide` only runs `why3 ide` with the necessary options to load Coma files produced by Creusot.
-It's up to you to make sure that the Coma files are up to date.
+It's up to you to make sure that the Coma files are up-to-date.